devashree-shukla/SwiftMacro/README.md

 ## Why SwiftMacro ?
 Or Benifits of using Macros ?

+Without macro also the code can be written and it's fine but as it is advance feature of Swift it provides more benifits over traditional approaches.

 - Avoids writing repeatative code by reusing same macro AST ([Abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree))
 - Improves code readability by simplifying code structures
 - Optimizes code -> Provides Abstraction by hiding code behind macro